 You must participate in their study.

-It's gonna cost a lot of money.
+It's going to cost a lot of money.

 Most Americans understand it.